 The programmers have come back with the FORTRAN code, now in punch card form.
 The cards are taken back, with great consideration as to not to drop them, over to the mainframe.
-By the time they’ve been fed in, read, compiled, linked and executed by the computer, it has taken more than two weeks for the result to come back "[File name specification error]".
+By the time they’ve been fed in, read, compiled, linked and executed by the computer, it has taken more than a week for the result to come back "[File name specification error]".
 At this stage, the code has touched the hands of a lot of people, consuming weeks of work hours.

 Meanwhile, another engineer programming in Smalltalk

 and Interlisp is writing and running their implementation

 directly against a system console.
 After a few seconds, they have their result.

 “Ah” they go, fixing their mistake right then and there.
 Done.

 The differences in turnaround time between these two approaches is on an order of three magnitudes.